skykosiner/todoist.nvim/README.md

 * There is a timer running in the background that will use vim.timer and vim.schedule to update the todo's every 5 minutes

+## TODO
+- [ ] Run the update tasks in the background without the current neovim experince freezing for a few seconds

 ## Installation
 ### Lazy
 ```lua